OFS/ofs.github.io/docs/sw/fpga_tools/pci_device/pci_device.md

     `bind`

-    Re-associate a device with its driver.
+    Associate a device with its driver.

     `plug`